 Nanping Fujian, China Travel Guide

-Min cuisine, part of China's Eight Great Cuisines, emphasizes light, flavorful, and flavorful dishes.
+Min cuisine, part of The people's republic of china's Eight Great Cuisines, emphasizes light, flavorful, and savory dishes.
 It features seafood and mountain delicacies.

 Meals are typically shared, with multiple dishes placed in the center of the table for everyone to partake.